AVC means exactly what you think, an additional voluntary contribution to your pension scheme.

 2 types of scheme

-Many people have old AVC schemes that were taken out before pension rules were simplified in 2006.
+Many people have still got old AVC schemes that were taken out before pension rules were simplified in 2006.
 They may have important cash lump sum benefits that you should take expert pension advice on to protect them.

 25% Tax Free Cash Benefit